Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field: Related Work

-While most existing ontologies and taxonomies are manually curated, a labour-intensive and costly process, recent automatic and semi-automatic generation methods have led to the creation of CSO and OpenAlex Topics.
-However, these methods have yet to fully harness the potential of advanced LLMs.
+Despite their differences, these systems consistently employ hierarchical structures, using broader/narrower relations, and manage synonyms through `same-as' or related links.
+Our work strategically focuses on these common relations, allowing us to build a robust framework for creating or enhancing existing ontologies.
+Furthermore, most existing systems are manually curated, and their manual development is labour-intensive, time-consuming, and costly~\cite{salatino_survey_2024}.
+Although automatic and semi-automatic generation methods have recently emerged, resulting in the creation of KOS such as CSO and OpenAlex Topics, these approaches have yet to fully exploit the potential of LLMs.